peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Returns:</b>

-True if this context defines a maximum precision; otherwise, false.
+ `true`  if this context defines a maximum precision, otherwise,  `false` .

 ### IsPrecisionInBits